-SEP IRA, of course!
-Learn what the SEP IRA rules, contribution limits, how to take advantage of this situation from TD Ameritrade.
+Learn the SEP-IRA rules, contribution limits, and how to take advantage of this situation.

 As a small business owner or sole proprietor, you may be the one who manages it all—sales, marketing, customer service, billing, and quality control.
 While being the chief cook and bottle washer has its benefits, it also means lots of competing demands on your time.
 Planning for retirement can get lost in the shuffle.

-"Many people don’t realize the benefits of a SEP IRA.
-Often small business owners and sole proprietors don’t have easy access to 401(k) plans, or don’t want to deal with the administrative burden of a 401(k)," says Matthew Sadowsky, director of retirement and annuities at TD Ameritrade.
+“Many people don’t realize the benefits of a SEP-IRA.
+Often small business owners and sole proprietors don’t have easy access to 401(k) plans or don’t want to deal with the administrative burden of a 401(k),” said Matthew Sadowsky, director of retirement and annuities at TD Ameritrade.

-The SEP IRA contribution limits are generally higher than those for traditional IRAs and large company sponsored 401(k) plans.
+The SEP-IRA contribution limits are generally higher than those for traditional IRAs and large company sponsored 401(k)s.
 And getting started requires minimal paperwork.
 Plus, the contributions are tax deductible.
 By investing in your future, you may also reduce the income taxes you’re paying today.